 Tours and tastings can be arranged at all the major producers.
 We recently made our way through six over two days and can say with confidence there’s a size, shape or style of Santorini winery for just about everybody.

 A great place to start is Estate Argyros, a wine operation founded in 1903 and now in its fourth generation of family ownership.
 Argyros clearly deserves the Academy Award for biggest transformation in the fewest number of years.
-We visited it in the village of Episkopi three years ago, and the wines were indeed awesome.
+We visited it in the village of Episkopi years ago, and the wines were indeed awesome.
 But the experience (for better and worse) was a bit like visiting young Steve Jobs or Bill Gates in their cluttered garage.
-Within the past year, however, Argyros has moved from its small canava into an impressive wine destination worthy of Napa Valley, complete with a sleek, contemporary spin on the white lines of the Cycladic islands and a large, high-ceilinged, sun-splashed tasting room.
+More recently, however, Argyros has moved from its small canava into an impressive wine destination worthy of Napa Valley, complete with a sleek, contemporary spin on the white lines of the Cycladic islands and a large, high-ceilinged, sun-splashed tasting room.

 At Argyros, do ask to see the vineyards.
 Of course, a vineyard is a vineyard is a vineyard, right?
 On Santorini, no, not at all.
 Because of high winds and merciless sunshine that rake the barren hillsides, growers long ago started planting their grapes not in familiar rows but in tightly woven baskets of vines called koulouras.
 At the beginning of each growing season, these resemble gray rings littering the dirt like so many abandoned life preservers.
 By the time of harvest in August, leaves grow out with abandon without quite losing their elemental and brilliant form, leaving the grapes hidden in the shade of wood and leaves.